William Carson Jr.

 William J. Carson Jr. (born December 24, 1950) is an American politician.
 He is a Democratic member of the Delaware House of Representatives, representing District 28.
 He was elected in 2008 to replace Democrat Bruce Ennis, who had resigned to run for a seat in the Delaware Senate.
+In 2026, Carson lost the Democratic primary to progressive challenger Tye Grier.

 Carson graduated from Smyrna High School.